Jojodicus/graveler/README.md

 My attempt includes using GPU-acceleration with CUDA and the cuRAND library for generating random numbers.

-This can still be improved, for example by simulating in parallel on the CPU while waiting for the GPU results to come in, or by using a faster pRNG generator (or by modifying the current one for batch generation).
+This can still be improved, for example by simulating in parallel on the CPU while waiting for the GPU results to come in, or by using a faster PRNG generator (or by modifying the current one for batch generation).

 # Prerequisites